Calgary Real Estate Market Statistics, Trends & Analysis

-Below you will find information on single-family and condominium sales activity, market trends and analysis sourced from the Calgary Real Estate Board (CREB®) on a month-to-month basis.
+You will find information on attached, detached and apartment sales activity, inventory levels and trending analyses all sourced Calgary Real Estate Board (CREB®) for every month since 2012.

 If you have any questions about these statistics and how they could possibly affect your home purchase or sale in the near future, call me today and I will be happy to help!